lparry/travel-blog/source/_posts/2015-05-04-revisiting-antigua-and-earth-lodge.markdown

 <a href="https://www.flickr.com/photos/lucasthenomad/17055820802/in/set-72157651649474182" title="Dry lightning storm by Lucas the nomad, on Flickr"><img src="https://farm9.staticflickr.com/8804/17055820802_4edc50e45c_c.jpg" width="800" height="450" alt="Dry lightning storm"></a>

-One night, possibly the last one, there was an epic lightning storm.
-Lightning was streaking across the sky every few seconds lighting up the clouds, and thunder was booming, but interestingly there was no rain to go with it so we got to sit outside and enjoy the show.
+One night, possibly the last one we were there, there was an epic lightning storm.
+Lightning was streaking across the sky every few seconds lighting up the clouds, and thunder was booming, but interestingly there was not a drop of rain to go with it so we got to sit outside and enjoy the show.
 Nature is amazing!